thomas-melville/myNotes/General/Career_Development/Camunda/bpmn.md

 A message intermediate catching event can be used to pause a process until a specific message is received.
 A receive task can be used for this purpose also and can be combined with boundary events.
-Combine this with a event based gateway.
+Combine this with an event based gateway.

 Message boundary event can be used to wait for a message from an activity.
 Can be interrupting or non-interrupting.